deepflowinc/guardian/README.md

 - `stack`: uses Stack (>= 2.9) as an adapter.
 - `cabal`: uses cabal-install (>= 3.8) as an adapter.
 - `auto`: determines adapter based on the directory contents and guardian configuration.
+Currently, it chooses an adapter from `stack` or `cabal`.
   + If exactly one of `cabal.project` or `stack.yaml` is found, use the corresponding build system as an adapter.
   + If exactly one of the custom config sections (say, `cabal:` or `stack:`) is found in the config file, use the corresponding build system.
+- `custom`: uses the user-specified external process as an adapter.
+  With this adapter, you can check dependency between arbitrary entities in any language.
+  See the [Custom adapter settings](#custom-adapter-settings) section for more detail.

 Note that `guardian` links directly to `stack` and `cabal-install`, so you don't need those binaries.
 Make sure the project configuration is compatible with the above version constraint.